-The Exchange reserves the right to requireuest that the Contractor is required to will receives meet regulatory approval deadlines for Licensure, submission of rates, products, SBCs/EOCs, policy documents, Network, and Service Area prior to participating in the Calheers pre-production environment lead.
+The Exchange reserves the right to requireuest that the Contractor is required to will receives meet regulatory approval deadlines for Licensure, submission of rates, products, SBCs/EOCs, policy documents, Network, and Service Area prior to participating in the CalHEERS pre-production environmentuploading documents load.

-Communication with Plan Manager and the Exchange
+Communication with Plan Manager and /the Exchange

-Contractor mustwill notify the Exchange in a timely manner of changes with operational impacts to the Exchange, Enrollees including negative impacts to members, or CalHEERS impact (e.g. Contractor changes vendors-change that interface with CalHEERS).
+Contractor mustwill notify the Exchange in a timely manner of changes with operational impacts to the Exchange, Enrollees including negative impacts to members, or CalHEERS impact (e.g. Contractor changes vendors change that interface with CalHEERS) the CCSB eligibility and enrollment system.
 Contractor and the Exchange will work together and communicate frequently about changes or potential business impacts to the Exchange or members.
 Contractor shall attempt to avoid making any operational changeswill put forth a good faith effort to avoid changes that may impact CalHEERS thirty (30) days prior to and during each Renewal and Open Enrollment Period.